-Net income is "gross income less business expense" [HCV GB, p.
-5-19].
+Net income is "gross income less business expense".

 To determine business expenses that may be deducted from gross income, COC will use current applicable Internal Revenue Service (IRS) rules for determining allowable business expenses [see IRS Publication 535], unless a topic is addressed by HUD regulations or guidance as described below.